Neutrino: Detection

 The resulting positron annihilation with electrons in the detector material created photons with an energy of about 0.5 MeV.
 Pairs of photons in coincidence could be detected by the two scintillation detectors above and below the target.
 The neutrons were captured by cadmium nuclei resulting in gamma rays of about 8 MeV that were detected a few microseconds after the photons from a positron annihilation event.

 Since then, various detection methods have been used.
 Super Kamiokande is a large volume of water surrounded by photomultiplier tubes that watch for the Cherenkov radiation emitted when an incoming neutrino creates an electron or muon in the water.
 The Sudbury Neutrino Observatory is similar, but used heavy water as the detecting medium, which uses the same effects, but also allows the additional reaction any-flavor neutrino photo-dissociation of deuterium, resulting in a free neutron which is then detected from gamma radiation after chlorine-capture.
 Other detectors have consisted of large volumes of chlorine or gallium which are periodically checked for excesses of argon or germanium, respectively, which are created by electron-neutrinos interacting with the original substance.
 MINOS used a solid plastic scintillator coupled to photomultiplier tubes, while Borexino uses a liquid pseudocumene scintillator also watched by photomultiplier tubes and the NOνA detector uses liquid scintillator watched by avalanche photodiodes.
-The IceCube Neutrino Observatory uses 1 km3 of the Antarctic ice sheet near the south pole with photomultiplier tubes distributed throughout the volume.
+The IceCube Neutrino Observatory uses 1 km3 of the Antarctic ice sheet near the South Pole with photomultiplier tubes distributed throughout the volume.

+More exotically, some experiments (such as COHERENT and CONUS) leverage the neutral current interaction of neutrinos with a whole nucleus, the CEνNS interaction, to detect neutrinos below the threshold of inverse beta decay.
+These experiments, which overwhelmingly use crystal-based detectors very similar to the solid-state detectors in use for direct detection of dark matter experiments, are some of the most sensitive particle detectors in modern physics, boasting thresholds as low as 20 eV deposited in the detector.
+This is necessary as the heavier nuclei, selected for the high probability of interaction, will retain very little of the energy in an elastic scattering, being much more massive than the neutrino.

+Other ways neutrinos might affect their environment, such as the MSW effect, do not produce traceable radiation, and are not predicted to be detectable.